Money In Argentina For Tourists: Blue Dollar & MEP Rate

 If you don’t feel comfortable exchanging money in Argentina on the street but still want to get a better rate, the best place to do so is at an ENVIARg exchange office.
 ENVIARg exchange offices are green with a big “enviar” sign on the window.

-ENVIARg exchange offices will offer you an exchange rate close to the unofficial exchange rate of the blue dollar (i.e. with a difference of no more than 1-2%).
+ENVIARg exchange offices will offer you an exchange rate close to the blue dollar exchange rate with a difference of no more than.

 The rule of the $100 bill in perfect condition applies there too.